alphagov/paas-cf/README.md

 Self update pipeline has to be disabled, otherwise it would revert to default value in the pipeline and unlock job would fail since pipeline was not locked before it self updated.

-## Optionally run specific job in the create-cloudfoundry pipeline
+### Run specific job in the create-cloudfoundry pipeline

 `create-cloudfoundry` is our main pipeline.
 When we are making changes or adding new features to our deployment we many times wish to test only the